-Microspheres were made using PLGA and B. serrata extract dissolved in dichloromethane, then emulsified with polyvinyl alcohol as a surfactant in an aqueous phase.
-On the basis of encapsulation efficiency and drug loading, the ratio between PLGA and B. serrata extract was optimized.
-To achieve the desired microsphere size, the emulsion was sonicated for 2 minutes to reduce droplet size and then allowed to evaporate overnight under stirring temperature, creating solid at room microspheres.
+Microspheres were made using PLGA and В. dissolved serrata extract in dichloromethane. then emulsified with polyvinyl alcohol as a surfactant in an aqueous phase.
+On the basis encapsulation efficiency and drug loading, the ratio between PLGA and B. serrata extract was optimized.
+To achieve the desired microsphere size, the emulsion was sonicated for 2 minutes to reduce droplet size and then allowed to evaporate overnight under stirring at room temperature, creating solid microspheres.
 Characterization of these microspheres follows.
-Microspheres were evaluated for particle size, drug loading, encapsulation efficiency and percentage yield. targeted delivery of anti-inflammatory agents.
+Microspheres were evaluated for particle size, drug encapsulation efficiency loading, and percentage yield.